SweetJenn23/BlockchainLab/README.md

 **business network artifact:** When using Composer, the defined network of participants, assets and transactions can be exported to a packaging of files known as a business network artifact (.bna).

 **chaincode:** code written for blockchain.
-Typically this an application written in Go or NodeSDK.
+Typically this is an application written in Go or NodeSDK.
 It now can also mean the same thing as your .bna.
 When you create your network and supporting logic in Composer, the entire package becomes your chaincode.

 **_Note:_** You may see chaincode, smart contract and transaction (in relation to Composer) used interchangably.
 They can refer to the same thing conceptually.
 In reality, chaincode == the business network artifact from Composer, transaction defines what is in a transaction (e.g. data, assets) and a smart contract is really the logic that is written to make a transaction actually happen in Composer.